 Lockheed Martin Maritime Systems & Sensors developed the AN/APY-9 solid-state, electronically steered UHF radar under the E-2C radar modernisation programme.

 Northrop Grumman supplies the transmitter, Raytheon the receiver, L-3 Communications Randtron the UHF antenna and BAE Systems CNIR the identification friend or foe system.

-Operational assessment was completed in November 2008 followed by transfer to US Navy Patuxent River, Maryland, for carrier testing and sea trials.
+Operational assessment was completed in November 2008, followed by transfer to US Navy Patuxent River, Maryland, for carrier testing and sea trials.
 The first E-2D was delivered to the US Navy in July 2010.

 In April 2011, US Naval Air Systems Command placed a $94.6m modification contract for low-rate initial production of four E-2D aircraft.

 Northrop Grumman received a $617m contract from the US Navy in August 2013 to manufacture and deliver five E-2D Advanced Hawkeye aircraft under Lot 1.
-The US Navy placed a $226.7m contract for an in-flight refuelling system in January 2014.
+The US Navy placed a $226.7m order for an in-flight refuelling system in January 2014.